mawds/library-shell/_episodes/03-loop.md

 > ~~~
 > {: .output}
 >
-> Each file is an example TCP text by the given author.
+> Each file is an example [Project Gutenberg](http://www.gutenberg.org)  text by the given author.
 The files are included in the `shell-lesson.zip` file you have already downloaded.
 >
 > What is the output of the following code?
 >